Indigo-ds/Indigo-Design-System/README.md

 # Indigo Design System

-Indigo Design System is the official resource for building the next digital services.
+Indigo Design System includes a library UI components for the next digital services.
+This repository is for the design system code itself.

-It provides a set of guidelines based on Digital Service Standards (DSS), implementation guide for Sentiments as well as the components that work as the foundation for application development.

 The design system is built on top of Singapore Design System (SGDS).

+It provides a set of DSS guidelines and implementation guide for Sentiments as well as the components that work as the foundation for application development.

 ## What's inside